cfruhling2/NanolaserQudi/README.md

 # NanolaserQudi
-a repository for the user interface in the nanolaser setup using Qudi
+a repository for the user interface in the nanolaser setup using Qudi.

+For information of Qudi visit [here](https://ulm-iqo.github.io/qudi-generated-docs/html-docs/index.html)